 Perhaps even more important is the recognition that the world has been interconnected for thousands of years.
 One region does not grow or develop apart from others–the world is an interconnected whole.
 Slavery was not exactly an “obstacle we set in our own path” (Pinker)–it was a means to produce unequal wealth and power.
-As Sidney W. Mintz has so convincingly demonstrated, the sugar plantations of slavery provided the calories that fed the emerging working classes.
+As Sidney W. Mintz has demonstrated, the sugar plantations of slavery provided the calories that fed the emerging working classes.
 More than that, the organization of the Caribbean plantation presaged the industrial factory.

 Keeping these lessons from history squarely in place, we move to an assessment of the present and future.
 There are three key issues which threaten to undo all of Pinker’s indices of human flourishing.

 The first issue is the enormous rise of inequality, both between and within countries.
 By almost any measure, inequality has been worsening, and creating bubbles in which some people can declare that “humans are everywhere flourishing” when in fact we have ongoing crises of long-term unemployment, worsening wealth inequalities structured along lines of race and class, and whole regions of the world that have been written out of the global economy, save resource extraction and precarious immigrant labor.